fluent/fluent-bit-docs/pipeline/outputs/syslog.md

 | syslog\_sd\_key | The key name from the original record that contains the Structured Data \(SD\)  content.
 This configuration is optional. |  |
 | syslog\_message\_key | The key name from the original record that contains the message to deliver.
 Note that this property is **mandatory**, otherwise the message will be empty. |  |
 | allow\_longer\_sd\_id| If true, Fluent-bit allows SD-ID that is longer than 32 characters.
 Such long SD-ID violates RFC 5424.| false |

+### TLS / SSL

+HTTP output plugin supports TLS/SSL, for more details about the properties available and general configuration, please refer to the [TLS/SSL](../../administration/transport-security.md) section.

 ## Examples